Cratis/Fundamentals/Documentation/serialization.md

 }
 ```

-And then for each of the derivatives:
+For derivatives, you'd typically have the following with the usage of the `@derivedType()` decorator.

 ```typescript
 @derivedType('2c025801-2223-402c-a42a-893845bb1077')